Thanksgiving Table Setting in a Navy Dining Room

 - Rattan Chargers – (mine were Pier One) – (similar chargers)

-- Burlap Runner- Crate and Barrel (discontinued) – another option for a burlap table runner, or this super inexpensive option!
+- Burlap Runner- similar option for a burlap table runner, or this super inexpensive option!

 - Placemats – Pier One (exact), similar place mats